Java is a powerful object-oriented programming language that focuses on the concept of classes and objects.

 }

-- Car is the class name.
+- In this code, The car is the class name.

-- brand and year are fields.
+- brand and year are fields that store information about a car.

 What Are Objects in Java?